READING AND PHONICS - A DAILY FOCUS

-The sounds are introduced in a systematic way starting with S, A, T ,P, I, N, once these are known they can start to build a variety of CVC (consonant, vowel consonant) words such as tin, pin, pat, sat, tan etc. they do this by saying each sound and blending them together.
+The sounds are introduced in a systematic way starting with S, A, T ,P, I, N, once these are known they can start to build a variety of CVC (consonant, vowel, consonant) words such as tin, pin, pat, sat, tan etc. they do this by saying each sound and blending them together.

 This can take time and needs lots of repetition and reassurance so that the children become confident in experimenting with different blends of sounds.

 Children will continue to learn the other letter sounds whilst blending and decoding three letter words.
-They will also learn about consonant clusters such as tr, st, lk and diagraphs, two vowels together that make one sound ai, ea, and oo.
+They will also learn about consonant clusters such as tr, st, lk and diagraphs: two vowels together that make one sound ai, ea, and oo.
 This is done at a fairly fast pace and it’s important to say the sounds correctly in order to help them blend sounds to read words.

-Whilst learning to read the sounds children also learn how to write the grapheme (letter shape) and will begin, with plenty of practise, to put sounds together to spell words.
+Whilst learning to read the sounds children also learn how to write the grapheme (letter shape) and will begin, with plenty of practice, to put sounds together to spell words.
 So that by the end of Reception they will know how to write the 44 phonemes.

 YEAR ONE READING

 In Year 1 the children extend their learning to the vowel diagraphs and trigraphs (groups of 2 or 3 letter vowels that form sounds such as oa and igh, ) and begin to understand that groups of the same letters have different sounds in different words such as head and dream, and that different letters can have the same sounds such as meat and meet.
-This can be very confusing and takes time and practise to embed in children’s everyday practice.
+This can be very confusing and takes time and repetition to embed in children’s everyday practice.

-In Year 2 the children continue to practise reading and recognising all the phonemes and graphemes but they also learn spelling rules such how to change root words to add suffixes and prefixes.
+In Year 2 the children continue to practise reading and recognising all the phonemes and graphemes, but they also learn spelling rules such as how to change root words to add suffixes and prefixes.
 They investigate how the suffixes and prefixes can change meaning and tense.
 They look at the more complex rules of silent ‘k’ and ‘h’.

-Learning to read and spell in our English system is a very complex process, we try to make it as fun as possible and give the children time to explore and develop at a pace they feel confident but at the same time providing challenge to extend their language and thinking skills.
+Learning to read and spell in our English system is a very complex process.
+We try to make it as fun as possible and give the children time to explore and develop at a pace they feel confident, but at the same time providing challenge to extend their language and thinking skills.